p-julien/discord-bot/README.md

 # Reddit Discord Bot

-Reddit Discord Bot is a Python library for retrieving and sending the best Reddit posts of the week on Discord.
+Reddit Discord Bot is a Python library for retrieving and sending the best Reddit posts of the day on Discord.

 ## Useful links